rdoume/HN_Search/README.md

 # HN_Search

-This is the repository regarding the analysis of the Hackernews search query dataset.
+This is the repository regarding the analysis of the HackerNews search queries dataset.

 ## Requirements